 "I believe all that we have comes from God, who created the world and is the ultimate Source of everything in it.
 I give out of sincere gratitude for all the material blessings I enjoy, and seek to responsibly steward that which God has entrusted to me: my gift for art and the financial resources which result from it.
 These beliefs form the basis for my philanthropic lifestyle.
 By seventeen I had donated funds and art to over forty charities.
 My donations were multiplied through charity auctions, with a framed print raising upwards to $1,000.
 To date, through these fundraisers my art has generated over $50,000 for seventy-five charities.
 I decided to start my own foundation to better coordinate my charitable giving and art donations.
 I chose not to use my name, as I wanted to actualize my philosophy of doing ‘art with a purpose’ to make a difference in the world in partnership with others.
 So I created the name Arts for a Change Foundation, to benefit individuals and organizations making a difference through humanitarian and conservation efforts.
 I entrusted Abundance Canada, which has a similar faith base and stewardship philosophy, to manage and disperse funds under my direction.
 I am thankful to my collectors who have participated with me by purchasing my art and supporting Arts for a Change Foundation."

 As an award-winning international artist, Josh is often asked to speak, teach and display his art.
-Having spoken at over 50 engagements including elementary and high schools, colleges, community groups, churches and conferences, Josh speaks on how he became a professional artist by 16.
-With the goal of inspiring and encouraging listeners, he highlights themes like the importance of mentorship, appreciation for nature, inspiration and message behind his art, doing ‘art with a purpose’ and how good things can come out of the worst circumstances.
-Backed by a digital slideshow depicting his journey and images of his art, Josh is a dynamic speaker who is able to adapt his presentation for audiences young and old.
+Having spoken at over 50 engagements including elementary and high schools, colleges, community groups, churches and conferences, Josh has several talks including his story of becoming a professional fine art by 16, how to make an art career, and the relationship of art and faith.
+With the goal of inspiring and encouraging listeners, he highlights themes like the importance of mentorship, appreciation for nature, doing 'art with a purpose', and how good things can come out of the worst circumstances.
+Accompanied by a digital slideshow depicting his journey and images of his art, Josh is a dynamic speaker who is able to adapt his presentation for all audiences.